ayoayco/web-component-base/README.md

 ```

 ## Installation via npm
-Usable for projects using typescript, or with bundlers, or using import maps.
+Usable for projects with bundlers or using import maps.

 ```bash
 npm i web-component-base